dashsantrupti/student-data-management-system/README.md

-🌐 Student Data Management System
+🌐 Student Data Management & Reporting System

 🧾 Overview
 This project is a Python and SQL-based system designed to manage structured records, perform basic data operations, and generate simple reports for analysis.
 It focuses on backend logic, database handling, and data processing fundamentals.